yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 Per hypervisors differences, the rdtsc instruction could be executed with following ways,

-1. Native - fast but potentially incorrect
+1. Native or pass-through - fast but potentially incorrect

 	No emulation by hypervisor.
 The instruction is directly executed on physical CPUs.
 	This mode has faster performance but may cause the TSC sync problems to TSC sensitive applications in guest OS.